-All models except Sportster and Flightcraft are equipped with two 12-V DC Accessory Outlets; one on the electrical panel below the dash, and one in the glove box.
-These outlets provide power from your boat battery to accessory equipment such as cellular phones, video cameras, marine spot lights, etc. Sportster and Flightcraft models do not have the extra glove box outlet.
+All models are equipped with two 12-V DC Accessory Outlets; one on the electrical panel below the dash, and one in the glove box.
+These outlets provide power from your boat battery to accessory equipment such as cellular phones, video cameras, marine spot lights, etc.